Andy-Hoch/Andy-Hoch/README.md

 🌟 **Passion**: I'm excited about bringing a customer-first approach and fresh ideas to the world of web development.

 📫 **Let's Connect!**: Feel free to reach out for collaboration, coding discussions, or just to say hi.
-I'm always eager to learn and grow in this ever-evolving tech landscape.
+I'm always eager to learn, open for feedback and want to grow in this ever-evolving tech landscape.

 Happy coding! 🚀